NCGAS/PonyLinux/README.md

 Section One wraps up with a challenge.
 Use the commands you learned during the tutorials to defeat a dungeon set up using files and folders right in the Linux environment.
 Your goal is to find the Princess in the dungeon with the knowledge you earned in the tutorial.

 ### SECTION TWO - Coming Soon ###
 The goals of section two will be to start getting into more bash commands that will introduce you to doing new things in the terminal.
-Manipulating the contents of files,
+Manipulating the contents of files, full-text searches using ```grep```, creating directories, moving files, copying files, and more!

 ## Getting Started ##
 The easiest way to get started with PonyLinux is to use Jetstream, located at https://jetstream-cloud.org/.
 You may find this NCGAS blog on Jetstream helpful - https://ncgas.org/Blog_Posts/Getting%20Started%20on%20Jetstream.php